mattm/sql-style-guide/README.md

 Also, I'm a strong believer in having [Strong Opinions, Weakly Held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) so if you disagree with any of this, [drop me a note](https://mattmazur.com/contact/), I'd love to discuss it.

-## Use spaces for indentation, not tabs
+## Use 4 spaces to indent, not tabs

 ## Use lowercase SQL